-Kuala Sepetang is a sleepy coastal town close to Taiping in Perak, Malaysia.
+Kuala Sepetang is a sleepy coastal town close to Taiping.
 It takes around an hour to drive to Kuala Sepetang from the capital city of Perak, Ipoh.

-This quaint town is worth visiting for its nature, food and history!
-There’s a Chinese fishing village (Kuala Sangga) as well as mangroves.
-Which are home to fireflies and other wildlife!
+This quaint town is worth visiting for its nature, food, and history!
+There’s a Chinese fishing village (Kuala Sangga) as well as mangrove which are home to fireflies and other wildlife!

 History buffs will want to see Port Weld too.
-Where lingering signage of the very first railway in Peninsula Malaysia can still be seen!
+This is where you can see the evidence of the very first railway in Peninsula Malaysia.

 Table of contents: